SINP Latest Draw 2023 | View Cutoff Score & ITA’s Issued

 Expression of Interest (EOI) is a preliminary application process required for applicants seeking entry through the OID and Express Entry streams within the SINP.
 During this step, applicants are asked to complete an online form, providing essential information and expressing their intent to apply to the Saskatchewan Immigrant Nominee Program (SINP).

-Within the international skilled worker EOI system, applicants whose profiles align with Saskatchewan’s labor market needs are selected.
+Within the international skilled worker EOI system, applicants whose profiles align with Saskatchewan’s labour market needs are selected.
 Eligible applicants who achieve the highest EOI points are issued an “Invitation to Apply” (ITA).
 It’s important to note that not every applicant in the EOI pool will receive an ITA from the province of Saskatchewan.
 To be considered for SINP permanent residency, an applicant must have at least one EOI profile in place.

 What are Various Saskatchewan Immigration Streams?